chawarong/my-notes/README.md

-My how-to repository.
-Sorry if some text is in non-readable format.
+This is my how-to repository.
+If you find it helpful, please endorse me.

 -Chawarong